ptmt/ptmt.github.com/posts/2026/whoop.md

     img: /placeholder.jpg
     alt: better
   - id: Day 180, Two Device Problem
-    captionText: In most cardio activities you still would want second device.
-In Cycling, my main sport, I have bike computer with powermeter and HRV strap, so wearing second device is not a problem.
-In running, it's a bit more wierd, and in swimming it's just ridiculous.
-So my current solution is bicep strap, to at least pretend I wear only one watch.
+    captionText: In most cardio interval activities you still would want the second device.
+In cycling, my main sport, I have a bike computer and a powermeter and an HRM strap anyway.
+In running, it's a bit more wierd, and in swimming it's just **ridiculous**.
+So my current solution is a bicep strap, it's a bit comfier and at least I get to pretend I wear only one watch.
     img: /placeholder.jpg
     alt: bicep strap
   - id: Day 200, What I Want
-    captionText: "Whoop showed me a new frontier and I'd love to keep using something like it after subscription expires.
-But that won't be Whoop.
-What I want: hackable device, either much less noticable, like a ring or ribber band or just combines a watch and all day long hrv measurement."
+    captionText: "Whoop showed me a new frontier and I'd love to keep using something like this.
+But that won't be a Whoop v5.
+What I want: hackable device, either much less noticable, like a ring or ribber band or just combines a watch with all day long sensors in a predicted way."
     img: /placeholder.jpg
     alt: bicep strap
 ---